 As mentioned above, your main determining factors should be your timeline and your risk tolerance.
 If you decide you can let your money grow for a long time, then you may wish to include your HSA investments with your overall asset allocation.

 Asset allocation is easy when you only have one or two investment accounts.
-But it can get difficult when you have multiple investment or multiple retirement accounts.
+But it can get complicated when you have multiple investments or multiple retirement accounts.
 I fall in the latter category, with a Roth IRA, 401k, taxable investment account, an HSA used as an investment account, and my wife’s retirement accounts.

-To make things easier, I use a free online tool called free online tool called Personal Capital to manage my investment portfolio.
+To make things easier, I use a free online tool called Personal Capital to manage my investment portfolio.
 Personal Capital aggregates your financial data and helps you analyze it.
 It gives you a free and powerful tool to help you understand how all of your investments work together.
 This is important when you may have multiple financial and investment accounts working together.

 Personal Capital analyzes your investments and shows your asset allocation across all of your accounts.
-From there, you can easily make decisions regarding how your should change your asset allocation.
+From there, you can easily make decisions regarding how you should change your asset allocation.

 Summary – Investing in an HSA Can Be a Powerful Addition to Your Investment Portfolio

 There are a lot of reasons to love the HSA.
-It’s a very flexible financial account. it gives you a tax break when you make the contribution, but it also has the flexibility to grow tax free, much like an IRA.
+It’s a very flexible financial account.
+It gives you a tax break when you contribute, but it also has the flexibility to grow tax-free, much like an IRA.
 This flexibility makes it a powerful addition to your investment portfolio.